Tragedy in the British Royal Family at the End of August

 Prince William on the right and his co-pilot Vyrell Mitchell on the left, shortly before they took off on their last flight, Credit – http://www.bobbington-village.co.uk

 Prince William was a licensed pilot, owned several airplanes, and enjoyed competing in air shows.
 On August 28, 1972, the prince planned on competing at the Goodyear International Air Trophy at Halfpenny Green, near Wolverhampton, England.
 He was flying with his co-pilot Vyrell Mitchell who also died.
 Express and Star photographer Ray Bradbury, an eyewitness, described what happened: “I saw Prince William’s Piper, number 66, and another Piper, number 69, take off.
 Number 69 appeared to get airborne before the prince.
 Then it seemed he was in some sort of trouble.
 He banked to port.
-It looked as though the Prince might have been troubled by the other aircraft which was making a turn but at a higher altitude.
+It looked as though the Prince might have been troubled by the other aircraft making a turn but at a higher altitude.
 His port wing seemed to hit the trees and he disappeared from view.
 Then there was an explosion.”

 Prince William of Gloucester’s funeral was held on September 2, 1972, at St. George’s Chapel, Windsor.
 Queen Elizabeth II, the Queen Mother, and Princess Margaret had been at Balmoral and flew from Scotland for the funeral.
 The Duke of Edinburgh and Princess Anne arrived from Munich, Germany where they had been attending the Olympics.
-Prince William’s gold and crimson personal standard was draped over his coffin which was carried by eight Scots Guards.
+Prince William’s gold and crimson personal standard was draped over his coffin carried by eight Scots Guards.
 After the service, Prince William of Gloucester was buried at the Royal Burial Grounds at Frogmore.
 The Prince of Wales was close to the older Prince William of Gloucester and named his first child in honor of him.

 William of Glocester grave